SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical2.rst

  mkdir results/session2/

 DYNAMITE requires as input a list of known TF binding motifs.
 In this step, we want to extract the TF binding motifs of TFs which are expressed in pluripotent cells (hESCs), cardiac mesoderms (CM) or in both cell types.
-Therefore, we provide the script *extractPSEMsOfExpressedTFs.py*, which expects as input
+Therefore, we provide the script *extractPSEMsOfExpressedTFs.py*, which expects as input:

--	Gene expression values (TPM) from hESCs
+-	gene expression values (TPM) from hESCs (precomputed),
--	Gene expression values (TPM) of CMs
+-	gene expression values (TPM) of CMs (precomputed),
--	A file containing all available TF binding motifs as Position specific energy matrices (PSEMs)
+-	a file containing all available TF binding motifs as Position specific energy matrices (PSEMs),
--	Output file
+-	output file,
--	A mapping from ensembl IDs to gene names
+-	a mapping from ensembl IDs to gene names and
--	TPM value.
-If the expression value of a TF is higher than  the TPM value, we consider this TF as expressed.
+-	TPM threshold value.
+If the expression value of a TF is higher than  the TPM threshold value, we consider this TF as expressed.

+As mentioned before, the RNA-seq data is taken from `An atlas of transcriptional, chromatin accessibility, and surface marker changes in human mesoderm development <https://www.nature.com/articles/sdata2016109#Sec20>`.
+We performed the quantificantion of the RNA-seq data using Salmon.
 Please run the script using the following command:

 ::